 Bandwidth cost usually consumes a significant part of IT budgets and even fractional cost savings can make a difference.
 With SD-WAN, businesses have the ability to combine, mix and match various bandwidth providers to create the optimum value-cost combination.
 From our client base, we see a mix of cost-effective large bandwidth pipes with more expensive higher SLA services brought together via our SD-WAN solution.
 This way, bandwidth hungry flows can be directed onto the less expensive public Internet lines.
 Similarly, mission critical applications can utilize the more expensive, higher performing SLA lines with the added benefit of failing over to other WAN links in case of line failures.
 As a matter of fact, with specialized VNF overlay tunnels, applications flows can be sent to tunnels that can dynamically steer packets onto the best path at any given time for that specific type of application.
 This will translate into, say, VOIP calls for the office always traversing the best path that has been optimized for the reliability and quality of VOIP flows, outperforming even the most expensive WAN options without SD-WAN.

 There are use cases where a single WAN connection will not accomplish the target goal.
 This may be because of challenging WAN environments such as cellular, satellite, mobile or portable use cases.
-As an example, a single 4G LTE modem may not be suitable for the use case in a command and control center application, however, an SD-WAN based device that can combine several of those 4G LTE modems into a fatter and more reliable pipe will do the trick.
+As an example, a single 4G LTE or even 5G modem may not be suitable for the use case in a command and control center application, however, an SD-WAN based device that can combine several of those 4G LTE or 5G modems into a fatter and more reliable pipe will do the trick.
 The specialized use cases come from a very wide range of industries and applications and if you have applications that have challenges based on WAN performance and reliability, then again, SD-WAN is the way to go.